GabeScott/standard-works-vault/General Conference/1993 October - The Lord’s Wind.md

 “Don’t waste any time or effort.
 Just get in.
 I am going to row you to shore, and we need to leave now to make it by sundown.”

-I looked at him incredulously, “Row me where?”
+I looked at him incredulously, “Row me *where?*”

 “To the family that wants to hear the gospel.
 We have an assignment from the Lord.
 Get in.”